nipy/mindboggle/doc/faq/why_mindboggle.rst

 History
 -------

-Back in 1998, Arno Klein left Caltech to visit Cornell Medical School for a summer, to learn a bit about human brain imaging.
+Back in 1998, `Arno Klein`_ left Caltech to visit Cornell Medical School for a summer to learn a bit about human brain imaging.
 Within a day of arriving in New York, he witnessed two medical students arguing over what regions of a patient's brain were active according to fMRI BOLD data printed on some sheets of paper.